harplife/zettelkasten/language/International_Phonetic_Alphabet.md

 - "De-" (decode)
 - "Pre-" (prepare)
 - "Sub-" (submit)

-- Verbs have primary stress on the second syllable (or element) with or without prefixes
-- Nouns have primary stress on the first syllable (or element) with or without prefixes

 ---
 Suffixes tend to cause the primary stress to move to the syllable immediately preceding them.